szstonelee/gointernal/slice.md

 len=6 cap=6 [1 2 3 4 5 6]
 ```

 In f(), s is diffenent from a in terms of memory address.
-In Golang, ervery parameter is passed by copy.
+In Golang, every parameter is passed by copy.

 But s has the same internal value of a, i.e. s->_ptr == a->_ptr.